 The body of a centipede is divided into segments.
 This is what helps them be so flexible, hide from predators, as well as hunt down prey.
 Their antennae are finely attuned to seek out smaller insects.

 Lifecycle of a centipede

 The lifecycle of a centipede begins as an egg.
-In order to lay the eggs, the female needs warmer and more humid weather, which is why there can be some seasonality in some regions and they might be completely absent in others.
+To lay the eggs, the female needs warmer and more humid weather, which is why there can be some seasonality in some regions, and they might be completely absent in others.
 Yet, you can find a wealth of centipedes in warm and humid climates.